ReliaQualAssociates/ramstk/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 **Logs**

-> Please provide your RAMSTK logs if any were generated in $HOME/.config/RAMSTK/logs.
+> Please provide your deployment logs and a link to your workflow file.

 **Additional Comments**